Help and advice

 Creating a revision timetable

-- Focus on what you need to revise
+- focus on the topics you need to revise

 Recapping, summarising and reducing notes

-Revisiting material is essential for moving information from your short-term memory to your long-term memory.
-If this doesn’t happen, you'll find it difficult or even impossible to remember information if you've only heard it once.
+Revisiting your notes is essential to move information from your short-term memory to your long-term memory.
+It's difficult to remember information if you've only heard it once.

 Design your revision timetable

-- Think about what time of day you concentrate best.
-Most people are either morning people, or ‘larks’, or evening people, or ‘owls’.
-Focus on the most difficult material during the best time of day for you.
+- Think about what time of day you concentrate best and focus on the more difficult material at the best time of day for you.

 |Date||Session 1: 10:30am-12:30pm||Done||Session 2: 14:00pm-16:00pm||Done||Session 3: 19:00pm-20:30pm||Done|